Walmart launches Mobile Express Returns to refund or exchange online items in physical stores

 Accelerating fintech in China

 As Walmart continues to build out its e-commerce business to rival Amazon’s, its latest development will build on some of the retail giant’s most established operations: Walmart is launching a new in-store returns service called Mobile Express Returns.

-People who purchase items online and then need to return them can do so by logging them on the Walmart app, generating a QR code for the transaction, and then walking into a physical Walmart store to return the items quickly.
+People who purchase items online and then need to return them can do so by logging them on the Walmart app, generating a QR code for the transaction, and then walking into a physical Walmart store to return or exchange the items quickly.
 In certain cases such as orders with bulky items, customers can simply keep them and still get a refund, a program it referred to as “keep it” in an interview last week.

 Mobile Express Returns is due to launch in November of this year and get rolled out to all of Walmart’s 4,700 stores in the U.S. The service will also expand in 2018 to cover third-party sellers on Walmart.com’s online marketplace.
 But Walmart has confirmed to me that there are “no plans” to add Jet.com, an Amazon-style marketplace Walmart acquired for $3 billion last year, to that service.